dss-extensions/dss_capi/README.md

 - 2024-02-09 / version 0.14.0: Lots of changes and bugfixes, see the changelog.
 - 2023-06-27 / version 0.13.4: Bugfix release (CapControl), incremental improvements.
 See the changelog or release page for details.
 - 2023-06-11 / version 0.13.3: Bugfix release for some components (notably Capacitor, Reactor, UPFC).
-- 2023-05-24 / version 0.13.2: Minor release, includes updates to JSON exports, some more error-checking, internal code refactoring, header updates, and minor ports from the official OpenDSS.
+- 2023-05-24 / version 0.13.2: Minor release, includes updates to JSON exports, some more error-checking, internal code refactoring, header updates, and minor ports from EPRI's OpenDSS.
 - 2023-04-01 / version 0.13.1: Minor release to address a few PVSystem properties
 - 2023-03-29 / version 0.13.0: Various updates, including bugfixes and several OpenDSS feature ports; the reference is now OpenDSS v9.6.1.1.
 - 2022-07-16 / version 0.12.1: Incremental release to fix address a bug found just after 0.12.0 was released.
 - 2022-07-13 / version 0.12.0: Extensive updates, includes ports of the PM functions, a new/rewritten property system, new API extensions, better performance, and other features.
 - 2021-03-09 / version 0.10.7-1: Includes a fix for some reports which presented corrupted text in version 0.10.7.
 - 2020-12-28 / version 0.10.7: Maintenance release based on on OpenDSS revision 2963.
-Includes fixes and new features from the official OpenDSS.
+Includes fixes and new features from EPRI's OpenDSS.
 [A new document describing the DSS properties](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/dss_properties.md) was added.
-- 2020-07-31 / version 0.10.6: New API extensions, and ported changes from the official OpenDSS codebase.
+- 2020-07-31 / version 0.10.6: New API extensions, and ported changes from EPRI's OpenDSS codebase.
 Includes some bugfixes, a new extended validation error messages and new compatibility toggles.
 - 2020-03-03 / version 0.10.5: Maintenance release with several minor fixes.
-Includes changes ported from COM and the official OpenDSS codebase.
+Includes changes ported from COM and EPRI's OpenDSS codebase.
 Version 8 binary releases excluded.
 - 2019-11-16 / version 0.10.4: Maintenance release.
-Fixes issue with long paths on Linux, includes some changes ported from COM and the official OpenDSS codebase.
+Fixes issue with long paths on Linux, includes some changes ported from COM and EPRI's OpenDSS codebase.
 - 2019-05-22 / version 0.10.3: Some important fixes, better general performance, new API extensions, new features ported from COM and the OpenDSS version 8 codebase.
 - 2019-03-05: the Git repository `electricdss-src` was merged into `dss_capi`.
 - 2019-02-28 / version 0.10.2: Highlights: implements the missing `CtrlQueue_Push`; reworks `LoadShapes` for performance and validation; introduces `DSS_Get_AllowEditor`/`DSS_Set_AllowEditor` to toggle the editor calls.**